 Training should:

-Choose a tool with a powerful set of features that allows you to decrease manual monitoring while at the same time, experts can be free to concentrate on solving complex cases and working out the strategy.
+Choose a tool with a powerful set of features that allows you to reduce manual monitoring while, at the same time, experts can concentrate on solving complex cases and developing a strategy.

-Exchange information and work processes so that digital risk protection, cyber defense, and brand safeguarding can come from the same source of data.
+Exchange information and work processes so that digital risk protection, cyber defense, and brand safeguarding can draw on the same data source.
 This is the way that helps to prevent not only scams but also deeper attacks.

 Clearly state requirements in agreements.
 Verify that partners:

-Identify the scripts for cases of low, medium, and high impact.
+Identify the scripts for low-, medium-, and high-impact cases.
 This enables teams to respond worldwide in a fair and consistent manner.

-Be aware of the newest tricks by reading the research done by OECD, A-CAPP, and other similar sources.
-These new tricks can be deepfake videos, new ways of payment, or even small platforms.
+Be aware of the latest tricks by reading research from the OECD, A-CAPP, and other similar sources.
+These new tricks can include deepfake videos, new payment methods, or even small platforms.

 Being an industry or academic network member provides you with an opportunity to share data, compare solutions, and get insights from those who face similar risks as you do.
 A-CAPP’s resources and training are good examples of the collective effort in this regard.